overlookmotel/livepack/README.md

 ### Browser code

 This works in part.
-You can, for example, build a simple React app.
+You can, for example, build a simple React app with Livepack.

-However, there are outstanding problems, which mean that Livepack is presently really only suitable for NodeJS server code.
+However, there are outstanding problems, which mean that Livepack is presently really only suitable for NodeJS server-side code.

 * Code size is not typically great (optimizations are possible which will tackle this in future)
 * No code splitting